American Forts: West

 (1791), near Alexandria

-A Spanish fort was proposed several times to be built at the mouth of the Des Moines River to prevent British (Canadian) traders from the western fur trade.
+A Spanish fort was proposed several times after the American Revolution to be built at the mouth of the Des Moines River to prevent British (Canadian) traders from the western fur trade.
 It was never constructed.

 Fort Clark (2)